cbernaci/eeg_project/README.md

 The EEG project will be the first part of a neurofeedback system that will augment visual data based on brain frequencies.
-Specifically, the output of the EEG project will be fed to a neurofeedback system that will take detected deviations from optimal time and frequency domain behavior and use it to continously augment audo-visual data in real-time in a way that makes the video slow down, lose color, or be changed in subtle ways that are subconsciously not desired by the brain.
+Specifically, the output of the EEG project will be fed to a neurofeedback system that will take detected deviations from optimal time and frequency domain behavior and use it to continously augment audio-visual data in real-time in a way that makes the video slow down, lose color, or be changed in subtle ways that are subconsciously not desired by the brain.